Classifieds

 Legal Notices

-IN THE CIRCUIT COURT OF THE STATE OF OREGON FOR THE COUNTY OF LANE: Juvenile Department.
-Case No. 18JU09581 PUBLISHED SUMMONS In the Matter of: ALTON STEPHEN ALLBRITTON A Child.
-TO: Lillian Emily Allbritton IN THE NAME OF THE STATE OF OREGON: A petition has been filed asking the court to terminate your parental rights to the above-named child for the purpose of placing the child for adoption.
-YOU ARE REQUIRED TO PERSONALLY APPEAR BEFORE the Lane County Juvenile Court at 2727 Martin Luther King Jr. Blvd., Eugene, Oregon 97401, on the 6th day of June, 2019 at 10:00 a.m. to admit or deny the allegations of the petition and to personally appear at any subsequent court-ordered hearing.
-YOU MUST APPEAR PERSONALLY IN THE COURTROOM ON THE DATE AND AT THE TIME LISTED ABOVE.
-AN ATTORNEY MAY NOT ATTEND THE HEARING IN YOUR PLACE.
-THEREFORE, YOU MUST APPEAR EVEN IF YOUR ATTORNEY ALSO APPEARS.
-This summons is published pursuant to the order of the circuit court judge of the above-entitled court, dated April 14, 2019.
-The order directs that this summons be published once each week for three consecutive weeks, making three publications in all, in a published newspaper of general circulation in Lane County.
-Date of first publication: May 9th, 2019, Date of last publication: May 23rd, 2019.
-NOTICE READ THESE PAPERS CAREFULLY IF YOU DO NOT APPEAR PERSONALLY BEFORE THE COURT AS DIRECTED ABOVE, THEN YOU MUST APPEAR ON JUNE 20, 2019 AT 10:00 A.M.
-AT THE SAME ADDRESS LISTED ABOVE.
-IF YOU FAIL TO APPEAR FOR BOTH OF THESE DATES OR DO NOT APPEAR AT ANY SUBSEQUENT COURT-ORDERED HEARING, the court may proceed in your absence without further notice and TERMINATE YOUR PARENTAL RIGHTS to the above-named child either ON THE DATES SPECIFIED IN THIS SUMMONS OR ON A FUTURE DATE, and may make such orders and take such action as authorized by law.
-RIGHTS AND OBLIGATIONS (1) YOU HAVE A RIGHT TO BE REPRESENTED BY AN ATTORNEY IN THIS MATTER.
-If you are currently represented by an attorney, CONTACT YOUR ATTORNEY IMMEDIATELY UPON RECEIVING THIS NOTICE.
-Your previous attorney may not be representing you in this matter.
-IF YOU CANNOT AFFORD TO HIRE AN ATTORNEY and you meet the state’s financial guidelines, you are entitled to have an attorney appointed for you at state expense.
-TO REQUEST APPOINTMENT OF AN ATTORNEY TO REPRESENT YOU AT STATE EXPENSE, YOU MUST IMMEDIATELY CONTACT the Lane Juvenile Department at 2727 Martin Luther King Jr. Blvd, Eugene, OR 97401, at 541/682-4754 , between the hours of 8:00 a.m. and 5:00 p.m. for further information.IF YOU WISH TO HIRE AN ATTORNEY, please retain one as soon as possible and have the attorney present at the above hearing.
-If you need help finding an attorney, you may call the Oregon State Bar’s Lawyer Referral Service at (503) 684-3763 or toll free in Oregon at (800) 452-7636.
-IF YOU ARE REPRESENTED BY AN ATTORNEY, IT IS YOUR RESPONSIBILITY TO MAINTAIN CONTACT WITH YOUR ATTORNEY AND TO KEEP YOUR ATTORNEY ADVISED OF YOUR WHEREABOUTS.
-(2) If you contest the petition, the court will schedule a hearing on the allegations of the petition and order you to appear personally and may schedule other hearings related to the petition and order you to appear personally.
-IF YOU ARE ORDERED TO APPEAR, YOU MUST APPEAR PERSONALLY IN THE COURTROOM, UNLESS THE COURT HAS GRANTED YOU AN EXCEPTION IN ADVANCE UNDER ORS 419B.918 TO APPEAR BY OTHER MEANS INCLUDING, BUT NOT LIMITED TO, TELEPHONIC OR OTHER ELECTRONIC MEANS.
-AN ATTORNEY MAY NOT ATTEND THE HEARING(S) IN YOUR PLACE.
-PETITIONER’S ATTORNEY: Hilary R. Jacobson, Senior Assistant Attorney General, Department of Justice, 975 Oak Street, Suite 200, Eugene, Oregon 97401.
-Phone: (541) 686-7973.
-ISSUED this 3rd day of May, 2019.
-Issued by: /s/ Hilary R. Jacobson, Hilary R. Jacobson #050689, Senior Assistant Attorney General

-IN THE CIRCUIT COURT OF THE STATE OF OREGON FOR LANE COUNTY IN THE MATTER OF THE ESTATE OF DEBBIE L. ARNOLD, Deceased.
-Case No. 19PB02539 NOTICE TO INTERESTED PERSONS Notice is hereby given that the undersigned has been appointed and has qualified as the personal representative of the estate.
-All persons having claims against the estate are hereby required to present their claims, with proper vouchers, within four months after the date of first publication of this notice, as stated below, to the personal representative at: Edgar Guerra, or the claims may be barred.
-All persons whose rights may be affected by the proceedings in this estate may obtain additional information from the records of the court, the personal representative, or the attorney for the personal representative.
-Dated and first published: May 23, 2019. /s/ Dwight L. Faulhaber, OSB #710584, Attorney for Estate.
-Edgar Guerra , 1032 Penrose Street, Walla Walla, WA 99362 ATTORNEY FOR PERSONAL REPRESENTATIVE: Dwight L. Faulhaber, OSB #710584, 912 Lawrence Street, Suite 1, Eugene, OR 97401.
-Phone: (541) 686-2034.
-Fax: (541) 686-6252.
+IN THE CIRCUIT COURT OF THE STATE OF OREGON FOR THE COUNTY OF LANE PROBATE DEPARTMENT In the Matter of the Estate of: Richard Raymond Arch, Deceased Case No. 19PB 03663 NOTICE TO INTERESTED PERSONS NOTICE IS HEREBY GIVEN that Royd Raymond Arch has been appointed Personal Representative of the above Estate.
+All persons having claims against the Estate are required to present them, with vouchers, to the undersigned Personal Representative at 626 B Street, Springfield, Oregon 97477-4615, within four (4) months after the date of first publication of this notice, or those claims may be barred.
+All persons whose rights may be affected by the proceedings may obtain additional information from the records of the Court, the Personal Representative, or the attorney for the Personal Representative.
+DATED and first published on July 3rd, 2019. /s/ Royd Raymond Arch, Personal Representative: 4045 Cherokee Drive, Springfield, OR 97478; Phone: (541) 726-8806.
+Attorney for Personal Representative: R. Scott Corey, P.C.,626 B Street, Springfield, Oregon 97477-4615; Phone: (541) 484-0925; Fax: (541) 484-0791; E-mail: rsc@efn.org; OSB No. 910346.

-IN THE CIRCUIT COURT OF THE STATE OF OREGON FOR LANE COUNTY– Probate Department.
-In the Matter of the Estate of IDA BELL BUNDRANT , Deceased.
-Case No. 19PB01462 NOTICE TO INTERESTED PERSON – Notice is hereby given that James Larry Bundrant has been appointed has qualified as the personal representative of the estate.
-All persons having claims against the estate are here by required to present the same, with proper vouchers, within four months after the date of first publication of this notice, as stated below, to the personal representative at: James Larry Bundrant, C/0 Lynn Shepard, Attorney at Law, 66 Club Road, Suite 200, Eugene, Oregon 97401, or they may be barred.
+IN THE CIRCUIT COURT OF THE STATE OF OREGON FOR LANE COUNTY In the Matter of the Estate of EUGENE LOUIS MODRICH, Deceased.
+Case No. 19PB04539 NOTICE TO INTERESTED PERSONS Notice is hereby given that Marc D. Perrin has been appointed and has qualified as the personal representative of said estate.
+All persons having claims against said estate are hereby required to present the same, with proper vouchers, within four months after the date of first publication of this notice, as stated below, to the personal representative at: Marc D. Perrin, Personal Representative, 777 High Street, Suite 110, Eugene, OR 97401 or they may be barred.
 All persons whose rights may be affected by the proceedings in this estate may obtain additional information from the records of the court, the personal representative or the attorney for the personal representative.
-Dated and first published: May 9th, 2019. /S/ James Larry Bundrant.
-James Larry Bundrant, Personal Representative.
-Lynn Shepard Attorney for Personal Representative.
-66 Club Road, Suite 200, Eugene, Oregon 97401.
-(541)485-3222
+DATED and first published: July 11th, 2019.
+Marc D. Perrin, Personal Representative, 777 High Street, Suite 110, Eugene, OR 97401.
+Marc D. Perrin OSB #823663, Attorney for Personal Representative, 777 High Street, Suite 110, Eugene, OR 97401.

-IN THE CIRCUIT COURT OF THE STATE OF OREGON FOR THE COUNTY OF LANE Case No.: 16DR04012 ORDER TO SHOW CAUSE RE: MODIFICATION OF PARENTING TIME AND CHILD SUPPORT (Ex Parte) In the Matter of: MEREDITH LYNN YOUNG, Petitioner, and STIRLING YOUNG, Respondent.
-BASED UPON the records and files herein, the Motion and Declaration of Respondent/Father herein, and pursuant to ORS 107.135, ORCP 78, and ORS 20.190; the Court being fully advised in the premises; IT IS HEREBY ORDERED that Petitioner, Meredith Lynn Young (“Mother”), file a written appearance by Declaration/Affidavit, in answer to Father’s Motion and Declaration, together with a Uniform Support Declaration, within thirty (30) days, to show cause, if any exists, why the Court should not modify the Custody Order entered herein on or about December 18, 2013 and the supplemental Custody Modification Order entered on or about December 29,2015 from the State of North Carolina, County of Henderson, as follows: 1.
-PARENTING TIME: Modifying the parenting plan of the minor child, Isabella Lynn Young, age 10, to a schedule that is in the minor child’s best interests, as set forth in the Father’s Declaration in Support filed herewith; 2.
-CHILD SUPPORT: Modifying the child support obligation and ordering child support in accordance with the Oregon Support Guidelines, and implanting clear provisions for sharing reasonable costs for the minor child; 3.
-ATTORNEY FEES: Ordering Mother to make a contribution towards Father’s costs and reasonable attorney fees incurred herein pursuant to ORS 107.135 and 107.434.
-IT IS FURTHER ORDERED that Mother shall also serve certified true copies of any written appearance and/or declaration on Father’s attorney simultaneously upon filing such with the Court; IT IS FURTHER ORDERED that if Mother fails to file and provide copies of said documents as set forth above; this Court may enter an Order granting Father the relief sought above and any other such relief as may be appropriate. /s/ Ilisa Rooke-Ley, Circuit Court Judge (10/09/2018, 10:58 am) Prepared and Submitted By: Jacy F. Arnold, OSB# 011 880 Attorney for Respondent/Father arnold@arnoldlawfirm.com ARNOLD LAW 401 E. 10th Ave., Suite 400, Eugene, Oregon 97401 (541) 338-9111 (541) 338-9101 fax.
-NOTICE You must file a response in writing to this order to the court clerk along with a filing fee within 30 days from the date this order is served upon you.
-If you do not file a written responding declaration within such time, the other side may automatically be given the relief against you which the other side is requesting in the attached motion.
-Your written responding declaration must be mailed or presented to the clerk of the court so as to actually reach the clerk of the court within the time stated above.
-Your written responding declaration must be accompanied by payment of any filing fee required by law for the filing of the responding declaration, or you must obtain a court order waiving or deferring such filing fee (you should contact the clerk of the court if you have any questions concerning a filing fee.)
-At or before the time you file your written responding declaration with the clerk of the court, you must mail a certified true copy of these documents, or any other document filed with the court, to the attorney for the other side and you must attach to these documents, which you file with the clerk, a certificate showing that you have mailed a certified true copy of these documents to the attorney for the other side.

-IN THE CIRCUIT COURT OF THE STATE OF OREGON FOR THE COUNTY OF LANE In the Matter of the Estate of BEVERLY ELAINE SOASEY, Deceased.
-No. 19PB02707 NOTICE TO INTERESTED PERSONS NOTICE IS HEREBY GIVEN that the undersigned has been appointed personal representative.
-All persons having claims against the estate are required to present them, with vouchers attached, to the undersigned personal representative at 2702 Stonehaven Dr., Fort Collins, CO 80525, within four months after the date of first publication of this notice, or the claims may be barred.
-All persons whose rights may be affected by the proceedings may obtain additional information from the records of the court, the personal representative, or the attorney for the personal representative, Lawrence Deckman, at 2406 Lawrence Street, Eugene, Oregon 97405 (541) 731-1227.
-Dated and first published May 9th, 2019. /s/ Lucas Abram Soasey.
-Lucas Abram Soasey, Personal Representative.
+IN THE CIRCUIT COURT OF THE STATE OF OREGON FOR LANE COUNTY, Probate Department.
+In the Matter of the Estate of Lee Merwood Kragenbring, Deceased.
+Case No. 19PB04578 NOTICE TO INTERESTED PERSONS: NOTICE IS HEREBY GIVEN that the undersigned have been appointed Personal Representatives.
+All persons having claims against the estate are required to present them, with vouchers attached, to the undersigned Personal Representatives at 767 Willamette Street, Suite 302, Eugene, Oregon 97401, within four months after the date of first publication of this notice, or the claims may be barred.
+All persons whose rights may be affected by the proceedings may obtain additional information from the records of the Court, the Personal Representatives, or the attorney for the Personal Representatives, John C. Fisher.
+Dated and first published on July 3rd, 2019. /s/ Damon Oden Francois and Dino Luis Francois, Personal Representatives

+IN THE CIRCUIT COURT OF THE STATE OF OREGON FOR THE COUNTY OF LANE Case No. 19DR11931 PUBLISHED SUMMONS In the Matter of the Marriage of SHELBY NICOLE TURNER, Petitioner, and KEITH RICHARD GONZALES, Respondent.
+TO: KEITH RICHARD GONZALES, Respondent IN THE NAME OF THE STATE OF OREGON: You are hereby required to appear and defend the petition filed against you in the above-entitled Court on or before the expiration of 30 days from the date of the first publication of this Summons.
+If you fail to so appear and answer, Petitioner for want thereof will apply to the above-entitled Court for the relief prayed for in its Petition, to wit: This case is a Petition for Annulment of Marriage (Without Children).
+This Summons is published by order of the Honorable R. Curtis Conover, Judge of the above-entitled court, made and filed on the 27th day of June, 2019, directing publication of this Summons once each week for four consecutive weeks in Eugene Weekly, a newspaper published and of general circulation in Eugene, Oregon.
+Date of first publication: July 3rd, 2019.
+NOTICE TO RESPONDENT KEITH R. GONZALES: READ THESE PAPERS CAREFULLY!
+You must “appear” in this case or the other side will win automatically.
+To “appear” you must file with the Court a legal paper called a “motion” or “answer.”
+The “motion” or “answer” must be given to the court clerk or administrator within thirty (30) days of the date of first publication specified herein along with the required filing fee.
+It must be in proper form and have proof of service on Petitioner’s attorney, or if the Petitioner does not have an attorney, proof of service on the Petitioner.
+If you have any questions, you should see an attorney immediately.
+If you need help in finding an attorney, you may call the Oregon State Bar’s Lawyer Referral Service at (503) 684-3763 or toll-free in Oregon at (800) 452- 7636.
+BARBARA M. PALMER, P.C.
+Attorney for Petitioner /s/ Barbara Palmer (Barbara Palmer, OSB #965522

+IN THE CIRCUIT COURT OF THE STATE OF OREGON FOR THE COUNTY OF LANE: Case No. 19DR02703 SUMMONS In the Matter of: JENNIFER MACIAS and MATTHEW MACIAS, Petitioners, and JORDAN CANTWELL and KYLE CANTWELL, Respondents.
+TO: Respondent Kyle Cantwell, whereabouts unknown: You are hereby required to appear and defend the Petition for Custody and Visitation Rights (ORS 109.119) filed against you in the above entitled cause within 30 days of the date of first publication specified herein.
+In case of your failure to do so, for want thereof, Petitioner will apply to the court for the relief demanded in the petition.
+NOTICE TO RESPONDENT: READ THESE PAPERS CAREFULLY: You must “appear” in this case or the other side will win automatically.
+To “appear” you must file with the court a legal document called a “motion” or “answer” must be given to the court clerk or administrator within 30 days of the date of first publication specified herein along with the required filing fee.
+It must be in proper form and have proof of service on the Petitioner’s attorney or, if the Petitioner does not have an attorney, proof of service on the petitioner.
+If you have questions, you should see an attorney immediately.
+If you need help in finding an attorney, you may contact the Oregon State Bar’s Lawyer Referral Service by calling (503) 684-3763 (in the Portland metropolitan area) or toll-free elsewhere in Oregon at (800) 452-7636.
+You can also contact the service online at www.oregonstatebar.org. /s/ Mark Kramer.
+Mark Kramer, OSB #814977 520 SW Sixth Avenue, Suite 1010, Portland, OR 97204-1595 Phone: (503) 243-2733 / Fax (503) 274-4774.
+Date of first publication: July 3rd, 2019.

-NOTICE TO INTERESTED PERSONS IN THE CIRCUIT COURT FOR THE STATE OF OREGON FOR LANE COUNTY – PROBATE DEPARTMENT -Case No. 19PB03062: In the matter of the Estate of WILLIAM SUMNER SWIFT, Decedent, NOTICE IS HEREBY GIVEN that BRANDON WILLIAM SWIFT has been appointed personal representative.
-All persons having claims against the estate are required to present them, with vouchers attached, to the aforementioned personal representative c/o Northwest Legal, Attn: Jinoo Hwang, 856 Olive Street, Suite 106, Eugene, OR 97401, within four months after the date of first publication of this notice, or the claims may be barred.
-All persons whose rights may be affected by the proceedings may obtain additional information from the records of the court, the personal representative, or attorney for the personal representative, Northwest Legal, Attn: Jinoo Hwang, 856 Olive Street, Suite 106, Eugene, OR 97401.
+NOTICE TO INTERESTED PERSONS In the Matter of the Estate of WAYNE ARDEN WILDE, Deceased, in the Circuit Court of the State of Oregon for Lane County, Probate Case No. 19PB04894, Jeffrey G. Poleski has been appointed Personal Representative.
+All persons having claims against the Estate are required to present them, with vouchers attached, to the Personal Representative c/o his attorney K. Joseph Trudeau at the address set forth below, within four months after the date of first publication of this Notice, or the claims may be barred.
+All persons whose rights may be affected by the proceedings may obtain additional information from the records of the Court, the Personal Representative, or his attorney, K. Joseph Trudeau, Trudeau Law Offices, P.C., 180 West Sixth Ave., P.O.
+Box 428, Junction City, Oregon 97448, telephone 541-998-2378.
+Date of first publication: July 3, 2019.

-NOTICE TO INTERESTED PERSONS: ESTATE OF BRADLEY ROBERT MYERS LANE COUNTY CIRCUIT COURT CASE NO. 19PB03353 NOTICE IS HEREBY GIVEN that the undersigned has been appointed Personal Representative.
-All persons having claims against the estate are required to present them, with written evidence thereof attached, to the undersigned Personal Representative James Poverman, c/o Janice L. Mackey, HUTCHINSON COX, PO Box 10886, Eugene, Oregon 97440.
-All persons having claims against the estate are required to present them within four months after the date of first publication of this notice to the Personal Representative at the address stated above for the presentation of claims or such claims may be barred.
-All persons whose rights may be affected by these proceedings may obtain additional information from the records of the Court, the Personal Representative, or the Attorney for the Personal Representative, named above.
-Dated and first published May 16th, 2019..
-Petitioner: James Poverman, 270 Coachman, Eugene, OR 97405.
-Phone: 541-513-5444 Attorney for Petitioner: Janice L. Mackey, OSB #003001, Hutchinson Cox, PO Box 10886, Eugene, OR, 97440.
-Phone: 541-686-9160.
-Fax: 541-343-8693 Email: jmackey@eugenelaw.com
+NOTICE TO INTERESTED PERSONS Claims against the Estate of Frances Dee DuPont, Deceased, Lane County Circuit Court Case No. 19PB03526, are required to be presented to the Personal Representative, Michelle Service, at 440 East Broadway, Suite 300, Eugene, Oregon 97401, within four (4) months from July 11th, 2019, the date of first publication of this notice, or such claims may be barred.
+Any person whose rights may be affected by the proceeding may obtain additional information from the records of the court, the Personal Representative, or the attorneys for the Personal Representative.
+GAYDOS, CHURNSIDE & BALTHROP, P.C., Attorneys for Personal Representative

-NOTICE TO INTERESTED PERSONS: Probate proceedings in the Estate of Siegfried E. Engelmann, Deceased, are now pending in the Circuit Court of the State of Oregon for Lane County, Case No. 19PB03794, and Owen C. Engelmann has been appointed Personal Representative of the estate.
-All persons having claims against the estate are required to present the same, with proper vouchers, to the Personal Representative, c/o Gleaves Swearingen LLP, Attorneys at Law, 975 Oak Street, Suite 800, Eugene, OR 97401, within 4 months from the date of the first publication of this notice or such claims may be barred.
+NOTICE TO INTERESTED PERSONS: Probate proceedings in the Estate of Martin Joel Kaufman, Deceased, are now pending in the Circuit Court of the State of Oregon for Lane County, Case No. 19PB04668, and Linda M. Lewis has been appointed Personal Representative of the estate.
+All persons having claims against the estate are required to present the same, with proper vouchers, to the Personal Representative, c/o Howard F. Feinman, Gleaves Swearingen LLP, Attorneys at Law, 975 Oak Street, Suite 800, Eugene, OR 97401, within four (4) months from the date of the first publication of this notice or such claims may be barred.
 NOTICE IS FURTHER GIVEN to all persons whose rights may be affected by the above entitled proceedings that additional information may be obtained from the records of the Court, the Personal Representative or the attorneys for the Personal Representative.
-Dated and first published this 23rd day of May, 2019.
+Dated and first published this 27th day of June, 2019.

-NOTICE TO INTERESTED PERSONS: Ty Haines has been appointed Personal Representative of the Estate of Debra Ann Haines, Deceased by the Lane County Circuit Court in Case No. 19PB03032.
-All persons with claims against the estate must present them to the personal representative in care of his attorney within four months from the date of first publication, or they may be barred.
-Additional information may be obtained from the records of the court, the personal representative or his attorney.
-First published: May 16th, 2019.
-Ty Haines, Personal Representative c/o Sylvia Sycamore, OSB #001150 Sylvia Sycamore, P.C.
-132 E. Broadway, Suite 410 Eugene, OR 97401

-The University of Oregon Police Department has in its physical possession the unclaimed personal property described below.
-If you have any ownership interest in any of that unclaimed property, you must file a claim with the Police Department within 30 days from the date of publication of this notice, or you will lose your interest in that property.
-The Police Department is located at 2141 E. 15th Ave., Eugene, 97403-1230.
-You may be able to contact the department at (541) 346-3232.
-The property includes but is not limited to backpacks, bicycles, cell phones, jewelry, knives, glasses, misc. electronics, clothing.
-Proof of ownership is required.

-IN THE CIRCUIT COURT OF THE STATE OF OREGON FOR LANE COUNTY PROBATE DEPARTMENT In the Matter of the Estate of: LEAH CONSTANCE ALLEN, Deceased, Case No. 19PB03572 .
-INFORMATION TO INTERESTED PERSONS: NOTICE IS HEREBY GIVEN that the undersigned,James A. Palmer, has, on May 10, 2019 been appointed Personal Representative.
-All persons having claims against the estate are required to present them, with vouchers attached, to the Personal Representative, James A. Palmer, Attorney at Law, 101 E. 14th Ave., Eugene, OR 97401, within four months after the date of first publication of this notice, or the claims may be barred.
-All persons whose rights may be affected by the proceedings may obtain additional information from the records of the Court or the Personal Representative.
-Dated and first published May 23rd, 2019, By Personal Representative James A, Palmer.